crodriguez1a/ember-sort-filter-table/README.md

 ## Usage

-pass ember objects directly if not using POJO
+Todo...pass ember objects directly if not using POJO

 ## Installation